 Mini Mexican pizzas are the perfect, bite-sized party appetizer.
-They can be made ahead of time and frozen until you are ready to party, which is grande, especially if you have a few more labor-intensive recipes you'll be working on the day of the event.
+They can be made ahead of time and frozen until you are ready to party, which is especially handy if you have a few more labor-intensive recipes you'll be working on the day of the event.
 They heat up very quickly and are full of flavor.
-Bonus: if you eat 8 to 10 of them, it makes for a little meal all on its own.
-Serve them with a side salad, some Mexican rice, or as part of your DIY Nacho Bar.
+Bonus: If you eat eight to 10 of them, it makes for a little meal all on its own.
+Serve them with a side salad, some Mexican rice, or as part of your DIY nacho bar.

 - 12 corn tortillas

 - Optional: canola oil (for frying)

 - 1/2 cup Mexican cheese (shredded)

 - 1/8 cup taco sauce